erinn-emilie/recipewebsite/README.md

     then figure out how to properly deploy a code base and database and we r cooking (literally)

+When searching the database the data should be sent as follows:
+    {
+        "column": nameOfColumn, // Recipe Name, Author, Site Name "filter": {"cuisine": nameOfCuisine, "category": nameOfCategory},
+        "offset": offset, // the number of rows to offset before searching "username": username, // the user thats logged in "savedRecipesOnly": state // only include recipes saved by the user }
 SITES THAT WORK (AS FAR AS IVE TESTED):
 	allrecipes
 	pinchofyum